PostHog/posthog.com/contents/tutorials/posthog-for-vuejs.md

 #### Step 2: Initialize the Plugin

 Next, I will create a plugin and assign PostHog to Vue’s global properties.
 The code will differ depending on my version of Vue.
-Note, in Vue 3.x you can't use globalProperties with the composition api.
-If you are using the composition api use [Provide/Inject](https://posthog.com/tutorials/posthog-for-vuejs#method-2-use-provide--inject)
+In Vue 3.x, you can't use `globalProperties` with the composition API.
+If you are using the composition API use [Provide/Inject](#method-2-use-provide--inject)

 **Vue 3.x:**